-To start, you need to create a transcendent bib source by adding it to config.bib\source in the Evergreen database and setting the transcendant field to true.
+To start, you need to create a transcendent bib source by adding it to config.bib_source in the Evergreen database and setting the transcendant field to true.
 For example:

-''' INSERT INTO config.bib_source(quality, source, transcendant, can_have_copies) VALUES (50, 'ebooks', TRUE, FALSE); '''
+INSERT INTO config.bib_source(quality, source, transcendant, can_have_copies) VALUES (50, 'ebooks', TRUE, FALSE);

-If you want to allow libraries to add copies to these records, set the can\have\copies field to TRUE.
-If you want to prevent libraries from adding copies to these records, set the can\have\copies field to FALSE.
+If you want to allow libraries to add copies to these records, set the can_have_copies field to TRUE.
+If you want to prevent libraries from adding copies to these records, set the can_have_copies field to FALSE.

-When adding or uploading bib records for electronic resources, set the bibliographic source for the record to this transcendent bibliographic source.
+When adding or uploading bib records for electronic resources, set the bibliographic source for the record to the newly-created transcendent bibliographic source.
 Using the staff client, the bibliographic source can be selected in the MARC Batch Import interface when importing new, non-matching records or in the MARC Edit interface when editing existing records.

-Chapter 70.
+Chapter 81.
 MARC Batch Edit